160Jeremiah Geiger

 A family Bible record states that the wife of 320Abraham Geiger is Mercy ___ (maiden name not stated), born 24 April 1771.9

-Mercy is likely the father of 160Jeremiah, but since this is somewhat uncertain (Hypothetically, 320Abraham could have had another, earlier wife who died at a young age, and this hypothetical wife could have been the mother of some of 320Abraham's earlier-born children, e.g. 160Jeremiah.), I have not assigned Mercy an ahnentafel number.
+Mercy is likely the mother of 160Jeremiah, but since this is somewhat uncertain (Hypothetically, 320Abraham could have had another, earlier wife who died at a young age, and this hypothetical wife could have been the mother of some of 320Abraham's earlier-born children, e.g. 160Jeremiah.), I have not assigned Mercy an ahnentafel number.

 160Jeremiah married 161Elizabeth Evers in Bulloch County, Georgia on 27 December 1815.4